Dugy/serialisable/README.md

-# Quick Preferences
+# Serialisable
-A small header-only library for convenient saving of program preferences without boilerplate.
+A small header-only library for convenient serialisation of C++ classes without boilerplate.
 It uses the [JSON format](https://en.wikipedia.org/wiki/JSON).
 It's designed for minising the amount of code used for saving and loading while keeping the saved file human-readable, it's not optimised for performance.

 Normally, persistent preferences tend to have one method for saving that contains code for loading all the content and one method for saving it all.
-Also, there might be some validity checking.
-This allows saving it all in one method that calls overloads of one method to all members to be saved.
+Also, there might be some need for validity checking.
+This tool allows saving it all in one method that calls overloads of one method to all members to be saved.

 It contains a small JSON library to avoid a dependency on a library that is probably much larger than this one.
 It's not advised to be used for generic JSON usage.